Schools work to get high participation in the census

 “Our role has been to brainstorm ideas about how we can use our voices to get the word out to our school families about the 2020 Census,” April Cummings, a member of the education sub-committee, said.
 “We meet each month, and have come up with a variety of ideas and let our families know how important it is to be counted for those federal dollars.”

-The census count, which happens every ten years, is considered a vital part of understanding the population of a local community.
+The census count, which happens every 10 years, is considered a vital part of understanding the population of a local community.

 Artagus Newell, Rome-Floyd planning director, said taking five minutes to fill out the census form is crucial for funding and even affects how much aid schools receive when it comes to free and reduced lunch.